LorenzoGurri/lorenzogurri.github.io/_mt2/07-filters.md

 for the type of filter, the sample rate, and the cutoff frequency.

 Every tick, the coefficients and previous two output values are used to calculate the next output sample.
-Also note that the control port is in hz from range 20 to 20000.
+Also note that the `freq` port is in hz from range 20 to 20000.

 ```rust